 This medication is used to control and prevent symptoms caused by asthma or ongoing chronic obstructive pulmonary disease (COPD).
 COPD is a group of progressive lung diseases that cause obstructed airflow from the lungs.
 Symptoms consist of: breathing difficulty, cough, mucus production and wheezing.
 People with COPD are at increased risk of developing heart disease, lung cancer, and a variety of other conditions.
 It is estimated that about 30 million people in the United States have COPD, and as many as half are unaware that they have it.
 Medications, supplemental oxygen therapy, and surgery are some forms of treatment and generally improve quality of life.

-Advair Diskus is available in a generic alternative, which is sold under its active ingredients Fluticasone and Salmeterol.
+Advair Diskus generic alternative is also available, which is sold under its active ingredients Fluticasone and Salmeterol.
 You can buy Advair Diskus (Fluticasone/Salmeterol) at My Drug Center.

 How does Advair Diskus work?

-Before taking your prescribed medication, read the label and medication guide or instruction sheet that was provided by your pharmacist.
+Before taking your prescribed Fluticasone/Salmeterol dosage, read the label and medication guide or instruction sheet that was provided by your pharmacist.
 Use the medication exactly as directed.
 This medication should be used twice a day in the morning and evening.

 Rinse and gargle with water to help prevent infections in the mouth after using the inhaler.
 Never swallow the rinse water.
 If you have multiple inhalers allow at least a minute between medications taking care to rinse in between.

 Make sure you take Advair Diskus or the Fluticasone/Salmeterol generic at the same time each day to create a routine for yourself and to ensure an even spread of medication in your system.
 Advair Diskus should be taken on a regular basis to have optimal results.
 Do not change or increase your dose.
 You should continue taking this medication even if you feel well.

-If you miss a dose, skip the missed dose and use your next dose at the regular time.
+If you miss an Advair Diskus dosage, skip the missed dose and use your next dose at the regular time.
 Do not use two doses at one time.